Accounting

 In this video you say when the carrying value is greater than the fair market value, then nothing is done.
 However; in your example you show that the carrying value of $90 being higher than the fair market value of $70 must be revised down $20 and this is the impairment charge.
 What am I missing?

-• Lumovest 5 years ago
+• Lumovest Admin 5 years ago

 Hi Stephen,